batumi/labphon2018/README.md

-# Variation in Georgian using large scale data collection
+# Exploring Phonetic Variation in Low-Resource Languages Using Large-Scale Data Collection: A Preliminary Look at Georgian Prosody

 ## Background

-Georgian is an understudied agglutinative language spoken in the Caucus Mountains in Eastern Europe.
-Georgian is a low resource language which has very little access to software and tools (such as spell checkers, dictionaries and search engine tokenizers) which would facilitate using Georgian in its written form.
-Georgian is spoken by 1.4 million speakers in the Republic of Georgia and members of the Georgian diaspora throughout the world.
-While Georgian is the national language of Georgia, most computer systems sold in Georgia are offered in Russian or in English, and because most search engines lack support for Georgian, users perform internet searches using Russian or English keywords
+As technologies such as smartphones reach remote areas, the need for developing language technologies for smaller speaker populations has become more pressing.
+In this paper, we present methodology for low resource language documentation, and exemplify the usefulness of such techniques with a phonetic study of prosodic variability in Georgian, a Kartvelian agglutinative language spoken in the Caucasus Mountains on the border of Eastern Europe and Western Asia.
+Used by 1.4 million speakers in the Republic of Georgia (Figure 1.) and members of the diaspora throughout the world, Georgian is an understudied language with very limited access to software and tools (e.g. spell checkers, electronic dictionaries and search engine tokenizers) which would facilitate its use in written form.
+While Georgian is the national language of Georgia, most computer systems sold in Georgia are offered in Russian or in English \cite{Sh}, and because most search engines lack support for Georgian, users perform internet searches using Russian or English keywords.
-\cite{Sherouse}.

 ## Methodology

-In 2014 we created open source libraries and tools to facilitate usage of the Georgian language by Georgian speakers \cite{Dunham}.
-One of these tools was Gismet, an Android application which can be used by Georgian speakers to train their Android smartphones to recognize their speech \cite{Juhar} using PocketSphinx \cite{Huggins}.
-The software was made free, public and also open source on GitHub, a social coding site where developers can share and contribute to source code.
+In 2014 we created open source libraries and tools to facilitate usage of the Georgian language by Georgian speakers \cite{Du}.
+One of these tools was Gismet, an Android application which can be used by Georgian speakers to train their Android smartphones to recognize their speech using PocketSphinx \cite{Hu}.
+The software was made freely available to the public and also open source on GitHub, a social coding site where developers can share and contribute to the source code.

-Participants discover the application from the Google Play App Store.
-After installing the application, they are led through a tutorial where they record two-six utterances to train the application to their voice.
-The stimuli consisted of two SMS dictations, two web searches and two legal searches.
-After training, users can add additional training sentences or begin using the application anywhere in the Android system where keyboard input is provided.
-The training utterances are uploaded to a central server where they are processed using Praat and the CMUSphinx language model toolkit \cite{Walker} to customize the acoustic model for the speaker.
-The stimuli are comprised of six utterances which were elicited durring fieldwork with three speakers in Batumi, Georgia.
+Participants discover the application in the Google Play Store.
+After installing it, they are led through a tutorial where they record 2-6 utterances to train the application to their voice.
+The stimuli consist of two SMS dictations, two web searches and two legal searches.
+Following the training phase, users can add additional training sentences or begin using the application anywhere in the Android system where keyboard input is provided.
+The training utterances are uploaded to a central server where they are processed using Praat \cite{Bo} and the CMUSphinx language model toolkit \cite{Wa}.
+The stimuli are comprised of six utterances which were elicited during fieldwork with three speakers in Batumi, Georgia in 2014.

 ## Data

-Since 2014 1,000 users have used the application to train the default language model to their voices.
-The resulting dataset contains only elicited training recordings, no user defined messages are included in the dataset.
-In this paper we discuss preliminary findings in the data collected and variation in the data along two directions, correlation of prosodic variation and GPS location of the recording, and prosodic variation across participants.
+Since 2014, over 1,000 users have used the application to train the default language model to their voices.
+The resulting dataset of elicited training recordings is similar to a dataset obtained in an experimental setting.
+The location of the recordings is determined via GPS technology, and informed consent for the anonymous analysis of their voices is required as part of the software installation process.
+This set-up enables us to conduct studies regarding various aspects of their speech production.
+Georgian has numerous and diverse dialects, the phonetic variation in the contemporaneous form of the language has not been studied, with very few exceptions \cite{Ch, CGB}.
+For a first `case study' based on our corpus, we have selected prosodic variation, specifically the realization of syllable timing patterns in short utterances.
+The prosodic properties of Georgian are of particular interest, given the ability of its consonants to form extensive clusters \cite{Ch} combined with vowel reduction \cite{Bu}.
+While the analysis of the entire corpus is underway, Figure 2. presents spectrograms of two speakers' production of the same short question ``What is the temperature today?,'' with distinct prosodies.

 ## Figures